-Clolar was approved by the FDA for acute lymphoblastic leukemia: "Clolar (clofarabine) Injection is a purine nucleoside metabolic inhibitor indicated for the treatment of pediatric patients 1 to 21 years old with relapsed or refractory acute lymphoblastic leukemia after at least two prior regimens.
-Randomized trials demonstrating increased survival or other clinical benefit have not been conducted."
+Clolar was approved by the Food and Drug Adminstration (FDA) for acute lymphoblastic leukemia (ALL): "Clolar (clofarabine) Injection is a purine nucleoside metabolic inhibitor indicated for the treatment of pediatric patients 1 to 21 years old with relapsed or refractory acute lymphoblastic leukemia after at least two prior regimens.
+Randomized trials demonstrating increased survival or other clinical benefit have not been conducted".

 Guidelines from the National Comprehensive Cancer Network (2013) indicate Clolar for the following: